 On the User Count Configuration screen, you can identify exclusions, person reconciliation overrides, and other options that determine user counts.

 Integration Exclusions

-In the Integration Exclusions tab, you can determine which integrations involve general employees submitting tickets to an IT help desk and non-production integrations, so you can ensure those users are excluded from your user count.
+In the Integration Exclusions tab, you can determine which integrations involve general employees submitting tickets to an IT help desk, so you can ensure those users are excluded from your user count.